raj333921/buy4offer/README.md

-# onesourceweb
+# Buy 4 offer
-A web application to manage authentication and documents related to the employee
+A web application to get offers